david-mangena/isPalindrome/README.md

 Python program to check if a string is palindrome or not

+A palindrome is a word, phrase, number or sequence of words that reads the same backward as forward.
+Punctuation and spaces between the words or lettering is allowed.

 ## Running the tests

 On your terminal run the program with the follow command python isPalindrome.py